lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

 ### Why do this
- - Your workload is too big to run on your laptop
+ - Your workload and data files are too big to run on your laptop
  - You don't want to wait for time on your organization's shared cluster

 ### What is this
+ - Use GCP Cloud Storage buckets to store your files
- - Using GCP service Cloud Storage buckets to store and be able to perform analysis (compute services) on your files
+ - Use GCP Cloud Storage buckets to perform analysis (compute services) on your files

 ### Key considerations